jameshfisher/jameshfisher.com/_posts/2017-11-25-dns-resolution-procedure.md

 tags:
   - programming
   - networking
+summary: >-
+  DNS resolution is a recursive procedure involving different record types like A, CNAME, and NS.
+Resolving a domain name can require multiple DNS queries to different nameservers.
 ---

 DNS is mainly a way to look up the IP address for a domain.